 We know that hospital visiting increases the risk of infection to inpatients.
 Please help us to keep your loved ones as safe as possible.

 Please contact the relevant ward or department for more information on visiting times.
-You can use our A-Z services finder on our homepage to help find the service you need.
+You can use our A-Z departments services and wards finder or click on our chatbot Bevan at the bottom of the page to help find the service you need.

 If your loved one is in hospital with COVID-19

-To help keep everyone safe, we are unable to support visiting in person if your loved one has tested positive for COVID-19.
-We would instead encourage you to keep in touch with them in other ways.
+We would encourage you to keep in touch with them in other ways.
 Please see 'Alternatives to visiting in person' below.

 The only exceptions to this are if the patient:

 - is at the end of their life

 - has dementia

 - is a child.

 Planning your visit